We treat many types of bone tumors - benign and malignant - as well as tumor-like lesions.

 Malignant bone tumors

-- Primary bone cancers: These are malignant tumors (cancers) that arise in the bone and include osteosarcoma, and Ewing’s sarcoma.
-Primary bone cancers are more common in children.
+- Primary bone cancers: These are malignant tumors that arise in the bone.
+Common types include:

 - Metastatic bone cancers: These are malignant tumors that arise outside the bones but travel to and implant within the bones.
-The most common metastatic bone cancers to affect the skeleton are lung cancer, kidney (renal) cancer, breast cancer, thyroid cancer, and prostate cancer.
+The cancers that most commonly affect the bones are lung cancer, kidney (renal) cancer, breast cancer, thyroid cancer, and prostate cancer.
 Metastatic bone cancers are more common in adults.

 Benign bone tumors

-These are tumors that arise within the bone and do not normally metastasize.
+These are tumors that arise within the bone and do not spread to other parts of the body but sometimes require treatment to limit their growth.
 The most common benign bone tumors are: